victorlifan/feature_importance/README.md

 <a name="com"></a>
 ## Comparing strategies
+Comparing a model's performance evaluated by MAE on the same number of most important features picked by different methods, see which method's selection result the lowest MAE.
+Do it on three different models just to have a fair comparision.

 According to the three predicting models I tried, PCA underperformed all other algorithms in terms of the number of top k most important features needed.
 On the other hand, the ‘Permutation’ approach shows a really promising result: even with the same number of topmost important features, permutation always has the lowest MAE.

 ![alt test](https://raw.githubusercontent.com/victorlifan/feature_importance/main/img/com1.png)